cfpb/design-manual/identity/typography.md

 ### Headers

 Consistent scaling, weights, and capitalization are used to create distinction between header levels.
 They provide the user with a familiar focus point when they scan through text and it helps organize content.
-Headers are used in three weights of Avenir Next–Demi Bold, Medium, and Regular.
+Headers are used in three weights of Avenir Next Demi Bold, Medium, and Regular.

 </div>